 Taking a free Myers Briggs personality test is a great way to develop self-awareness in order to live and work with intention.

+Do you feel that you are someone who is self-aware?
 How would you describe your personality?
 Do you consider yourself outgoing, ambitious, cheerful?
 Or shy, blasé, moody?

 How do others view you?
 Are you thought of as energetic, logical, dependable?
 Or do people see you as silly, optimistic, aloof?